 Remote Support: We will continue offering support online via email, chat, virtual consultations and instruction, e-collections access, and electronic delivery of interlibrary loan.
 Library staff will be working remotely at home.

 Do you have Mac library or interlibrary loan materials that need to be returned?
 If you are currently on or near campus and wish to return materials, you may now use the book drop located to the left of the front doors of the library.
 Note, if you are returning interlibrary loan materials, please be sure to include the paperwork inside the item.
 It is also okay to keep materials until you are back on campus.
 If you will not be returning to campus and are unable to return materials, or if you have any questions, please contact us through the Ask Us form on the library web site.

 - Remote Learning: Library Services and Research Resources: more information for students

-- Virtual Consultations: visit the Ask Us page (Zoom, Google Hangouts Chat/Meet)
+- Virtual Consultations: visit the Ask Us page (Zoom, Google Hangouts)

 - Textbooks / Reserves books: Please contact your instructor if you have questions on what is needed for the remainder of the semester.
-We are working with your faculty and national book publishers to provide you course materials.
-You can see a list of items that are ready for access, with access instructions on: https://libguides.macalester.edu/e-resources/textbooks
+To locate access to a digital copy please work through the steps on the Course Reserves page.
+Note that some textbooks are available only for spring semester and need to be accessed directly from the VitalSource and RedShelf platforms.
+You can see a list of items with this special access, in addition to instructions on: https://libguides.macalester.edu/e-resources/textbooks

 - Get started on your project by using Research Guides for your area of study.